Tempered AI Assessment

 Anthropic API Pricing

-Claude's tiered pricing shows a 25x cost difference from Opus ($5/$25) to Haiku ($1/$5) per million tokens, with Batch API offering 50% discounts and prompt caching up to 90% savings.
+Claude's tiered pricing shows a 5x cost difference between Opus ($5/$25) and Haiku ($1/$5) per million tokens, with Batch API offering 50% discounts and prompt caching up to 90% savings.
 Understanding these tiers is fundamental to cost-aware model routing - developers must evaluate whether tasks require Opus's advanced reasoning or if Haiku's speed and efficiency suffices.
 Key for model_routing dimension.

 - Claude Opus 4.5: $5/$25 per million tokens (66% price drop from Opus 4.1)